N-Code-N/Stingers/README.md

 than being re-judged, which also closes the obvious game of re-voting until the number comes out favourable.

-**Two Postgres functions instead of ten round trips.** Casting a vote touches a rate limit, a nonce, a film lookup, a weight, and three tables — that used to be one PostgREST call per step. `vote_prepare` gathers everything the decision needs in one read;
-`vote_finalize` spends the nonce and writes the vote, the audit row and the device's standing in a single transaction.
-The two-step split exists for one reason: whether to spend the nonce depends on a rate-limit decision made with `vote_prepare`'s numbers, and a nonce guarding a request that gets rejected must not be burned.
+**Three Postgres functions instead of ten round trips.** Casting a vote touches a rate limit, a nonce, a film lookup, a weight, and three tables — that used to be one PostgREST call per step. `vote_issue_challenge` mints the nonce; `vote_prepare` gathers everything the decision needs in one read; `vote_finalize` spends the nonce and writes the vote, the audit row and the device's standing in a single transaction.
+The prepare/finalize split exists for one reason: whether to spend the nonce depends on a rate-limit decision made with `vote_prepare`'s numbers, and a nonce guarding a request that gets rejected must not be burned.
 The old shape had a real gap here — a crash between "nonce consumed" and "vote stored" lost the vote and burned the nonce with nothing to show for it; one transaction closes that.
 An amendment (the device already has a vote on this film) is logged separately from a new vote in the audit trail, so changing your mind a few times does not eat the same hourly quota meant to catch a device voting on many different films fast.

 **Layered resistance to vote-stuffing.** The client is treated as a hostile environment throughout — it holds a public key, its strings are readable, and its traffic is interceptable, so nothing it reports about itself is believed.
 Layers, from cheap to
-expensive: no write path on the client · CAPTCHA and rate limits on anonymous sign-in · single-use nonces bound to (device, film, 5 min) · device attestation verified in the function (seam in place; enabling it needs store credentials) · identity that survives a reinstall, Keychain on iOS and `ANDROID_ID` on Android · trust weighting · an audit trail of every attempt.
+expensive: no write path on the client · per-device and per-IP rate limits inside the vote path · single-use nonces bound to (device, film, 5 min) · device attestation verified in the function (seam in place; enabling it needs store credentials) · identity that survives a reinstall, Keychain on iOS and `ANDROID_ID` on Android · trust weighting · an audit trail of every attempt.

+Sign-up friction is deliberately not on that list. `votes` is keyed on `(film, device)` and the device id arrives in the request body, so a million accounts behind one device still cast one vote and an attacker never needs a second account at all.
+A CAPTCHA on anonymous sign-in would defend the auth table and the invoice while leaving the dataset exactly as exposed.

 **A theme with a test that enforces it.** `app_theme_test.dart` walks every `ColorScheme` role and fails on anything blue-dominant, on pure white, on a component